opencog/link-grammar/data/any/README.md

 * Punctuation: the `4.0.affix` file defines a set of leading and trailing punctuation that is automatically stripped from the beginnings and endings of words.
-The list of punctuation in manually assembled, and is more-or-less complete and appropriate for most modern languages.
-Again, this assumption can be problematic.
+The list of punctuation in manually assembled, and is appropriate for common English and European text corpora found on the net.
+This is a stop-gap measure for proper text segmentation; its a bit ad hoc and can be problematic.

-  In a truly purist approach to language-learning, the learning process should be able to discern punctuation on it's own, without needing to have it be pre-specified.
-However, this is currently impractical, and so the short-term hack is that punctuation is stripped, manually, here.
+  A proper approach would preface this stage by a text segmentation stage.
+Ideally, the segmentation should be learned.
+Such a system is not currently available.

 * Root words: The current dictionary allows the identification of multiple "root" words, e.g. of words that could be interpreted as